-CS: What’s your vision for Lovelace Hacks?
+CS: What is your vision for Lovelace Hacks?

 CS: Why is it called Lovelace Hacks?

 JJ: “We also wanted to make it an educational hackathon where people can learn about different female-identifying figures who have made an impact in the tech industry.
-We’ve really tried to show that in our marketing, where we’ve highlighted a woman who made a significant impact on computing every day.
+We’ve really tried to show that in our marketing, where we highlighted a woman who made a significant impact on computing every day.
 Our goal is to bring awareness to women in technology who people can look up to and be inspired by.”

-CS: How did the event come together?
+CS: How did this event come together?

-JJ: "I think the idea was always in the back of our heads, and my affiliation with SacHacks as a designer led to the collaboration.”
+JJ: "I think the idea was always in the back of our heads and my affiliation with SacHacks as a designer led to the collaboration.”

 “That's something that I felt we could address with an event like Lovelace Hacks.
 If we can connect people online and help them make friends, they can have someone to sit next to in class when they do go back to campus.
-After the last lecture, I stayed and had a one-on-one talk with Professor Koehl about the idea to get his perspective.
+After the last lecture, I stayed and had a one-on-one talk with Professor [Patrice] Koehl about the idea to get his perspective.
 I then reached out to Jennifer and WiCS.”

 JJ: “I felt like having a space like this was really needed and after talking with the WiCS board, we started planning.
 Derek brought this up to me in December, so I am really impressed at how quickly this was able to come together.”